 The most common causes of stress are work pressure, death of a loved one, changing jobs, relocating, physical illness and marital problems.

 Other Adrenal Stressors:

-Self Screening Tests for Adrenal Dysfunction
+Self-Screening Tests for Adrenal Dysfunction

 Ragland's sign (blood pressure test) -- (Equipment required: Home blood pressure kit) Take your blood pressure while sitting down.
 Then, stand up and immediately take your blood pressure again.
 Your systolic (first) number should have raised 8 to 10 mm.
 If it dropped, you probably have adrenal fatigue.

-Lifestyle changes such as:
+Lifestyle changes recommended:

 Reduce Stress.
 Family, job, financial, and marital stress are factors that must be reduced or eliminated when possible.
-Sometimes seeing a mental health counselor to develop coping skills to deal with life's stressors can be helpful.
+Sometimes, seeing a mental health counselor to develop coping skills to deal with life's stressors can be helpful.